-Westfield Health has five forms of variable remuneration, paid to executive directors, ELT, Heads of Department, sales staff, and other staff.
+Westfield Health has five forms of variable remuneration, paid to executive directors, GLT, Heads of Department, sales staff, and other staff.
 In all cases, these bonus schemes are fully flexible and discretionary.

-For executive directors, the ELT and Heads of Department, the annual bonus schemes reward performance aligned to the Group's business goals and individual contribution and performance aligned to role-modelling of the Group's values.
-The bonus amount is determined by Group performance across agreed key performance measures and individual contribution, determined by the achievement of objectives and behaviours displayed.
+The annual bonus schemes reward performance aligned to the Group's business goals and individual contribution and performance aligned to role-modelling of the Group's values.
+The bonus amount is determined by Group performance across agreed key performance measures, not all of which are financial measures, and individual contribution determined by the achievement of objectives and behaviours displayed.
+This provides an opportunity for the Group to share its successes, in an affordable way, with everyone who has contributed towards its corporate goals and promotes and encourages the 'One Team' Group value.

-The bonuses are designed to ensure they support the leaders of the business in striving towards the same corporate goals and encourage the 'one team' working value.